SabeloCodes/go_playground/README.md

 # Testing:

+* Developed, tested and debugged the app on [Google Chrome](https://www.google.co.uk/intl/en_uk/chrome/) browser.
+  Kept responsiveness tests regular, on creating a new functionality I would ensure app works well on different devices by changing viewport on Dev Tools.

-1. Spelling, Grammar, Punctuation
+* Spelling, Grammar, Punctuation
   Checked for typos, grammar, and proper punctuation throughout all site pages.

-2. Fonts
+* Fonts
   Went through the copy checking to see that the formatting is consistent, checked for odd blips in the copy.

-3. Live URLs
-   All links to external websites, other webpages within the site and links to images have been checked and verified that they work properly.
-Clicked on every link to make sure it is going to the correct page, also made sure that links that are meant to open in another page have the target="_blank"

-4. Title Tags/Meta Data
+* Title Tags
-   Made sure that every page has a unique and HTML corresponding title tag.
+   Every page has a unique and HTML corresponding title tag.

-5. Compatibility
-   Tested the website on Google Chrome, Firefox Mozilla and Safari for compatibility.

-6. Images
-   The images do not display text renders when hovered over, but all the alt attributes are there.
-Every image displays correctly.
-All images posted are formatted as jpg with only one exception for the ARB link image which is a PNG.
-   All photographs are stored as JPG, and the ARB logo is a simple image/icon and stored as a PNG.

-   The photographs on the projects.html page load slightly slower depending on the browser used.
-I think it is because of the size but I haven’t worked out how to solve that issue.

-7. Social Media Integration
+* Social Media Integration
    All social media icons on the site go to the correct pages.
 Social Media buttons are easily identifiable and located on the footer of every page.

-8. Site Loading Speed & Responsive
+* Site Loading Speed
-   Using Google Test My Site I was able to test the loading speed on mobile 3G devices and it is good - within 2 seconds.
+   Using Google [Test My Site](https://www.thinkwithgoogle.com/intl/en-gb/feature/testmysite/) I was able to test the loading speed on mobile 4G devices and it is average, within 2 seconds.
-   I also tested the responsiveness of my site with the toggle device bar on the Google inspect page.

-9. Tested my CSS with CSS [Lint validator](http://csslint.net/) for any syntax errors or unnecessary code DRY.
-   Did the same for the HTML, using [HTML](https://htmlformatter.com/) checker.
-Using Google Chrome Developer Tools I was able to look and play around with different aspects of my code, like the grid spacing.
-In doing so I eventually can settle on a design feature.
-I also used the tools to make sure my Mobile first approach worked, ie. testing on different devices.

-Deployment
-Having started working on the website skeleton locally on my computer, using Atom code editor.
-I then created a repository on GitHub, this is where I have deployed my code.
-Once all my code is on the GitHub repository, I went on editing the project.
-Every time I make a change, I follow up by staging the changes and then committing them.

-Social-Links & Nav-Titles:
-Used the same CSS hover styling for both in order to have a recognizable theme.
+* Used [Code Beautify ](https://codebeautify.org/) to validate and format my code.

-Bugs/Problems Encountered
+* Bugs/Problems Encountered
-My footer kept on twitching to the right every time I clicked on one of the grid items.
-Solved by making the img logo position: relative.

-Had an issue where the video would continue playing the sound even after its been closed.
-Wrote a JavaScript function to make sure the video (including sound) completely stops when video is closed.
+  When I was still using AWS Cloud9, sometimes the IDE would run a line of code even though that bit of syntax was commented out.
+That was only happening on the app.py file.

-Credits
+# Credits

-Content
+### Content
 T

-Media:
+### Media:
 Some photos were obtained from www.unsplash.com but most have been web links from different sources online.

-Acknowledgements
+### Acknowledgements